Do you think your bearded dragon is lonely?

 How To Add Another Reptile

-If you want to have your bearded dragon live with another reptile and you’ve picked the right setup for it, you can’t just throw the new reptile in.
+If you want to have your pet bearded dragon live with another reptile and you’ve picked the proper setup for it, you can’t just throw the new reptile in.

 Here are the steps needed to introduce another reptile to your bearded dragon:

 Ensure the space is large enough for two reptiles to live side by side happily without needing to interact with each other often.

 Check the heat and humidity needs of the reptiles and make sure they’re the same.

 Get the new reptile checked by a vet before adding it.

 This prevents the spread of hidden illness to your current healthy bearded dragon.

 Quarantine the new reptile in its own tank for a month before adding it.